Otaru Snow Light Path Festival

 Japan’s most romantic snow festival.

 Otaru is a charming harbor city in Japan’s northernmost prefecture of Hokkaido.
 Its historic streets and picturesque canal make it the perfect location for this fairytale winter festival.
-For 10 days the city is transformed into an ethereal wonderland, with hundreds of lanterns floating in the freezing canal, their soft glow reflected in the serene water.
+Hundreds of lanterns floating in the freezing canal transform the city into an ethereal wonderland, their soft glow reflected in the serene water.

 Alongside the canal, small illuminated snow sculptures form a second river of light.
-The flickering candles create a wonderfully cozy atmosphere, and this festival is a much more peaceful affair compared to the nearby Sapporo Snow Festival.
+The flickering candles create a wonderfully cozy atmosphere.
+This festival is a much more peaceful affair compared to the nearby Sapporo Snow Festival.
 Helpfully, Otaru’s festival is timed to coincide with Sapporo’s, so that visitors can easily enjoy both events.

 The organizers intentionally want to keep the Otaru Snow Light Path Festival more spiritual than commercial.
-Their website encourages visitors to relax and forget about their busy daily lives, and instead simply enjoy the tranquil, otherworldly atmosphere the little lights create.
+Their website encourages visitors to relax and forget about their busy daily lives.
+Simply enjoy the tranquil, otherworldly atmosphere created by the soft light.

-A second festival site is located along the tracks of the town’s abandoned Temiya railway line, which was built in 1880 and remained in service for just over 100 years.
-Here you’ll find food stalls, a snow tunnel and hand-crafted, illuminated snow statues.
+The festival is held mainly along the Otaru Canal, but a second festival site is located along the tracks of the town’s abandoned Temiya railway line which was built in 1880 and remained in service for just over 100 years.
+Here you’ll find food stalls, a snow tunnel, and hand-crafted, illuminated snow statues.
 Many locals also create their own lanterns for the festival, which they display in front of their shops and houses.

 After you get an eyeful, you should definitely stop at one of the local eateries.
 Otaru is not just a quaint port town to look at, it’s also serving up some of the freshest seafood in Japan.